Questions and Answers About Your Personal Injury Case

 Q: How will my lawyer be paid and what is a contingent fee agreement?

-In almost all personal injury cases, your attorney will be paid by keeping a percentage or portion of the final settlement or court award resulting from you injury.
+In almost all personal injury cases, your attorney will be paid by keeping a percentage of the final settlement or court award resulting from you case.
 The percentage will be discussed with you and will be the subject of what is called a contingent fee agreement.
 The law requires, for your protection and that of your lawyer, a written contract which specifies the fee he or she will charge so there will be no misunderstanding about how much your case will cost.

 Q: What can I do to convince the insurance company that my claim is valid?